lphilips/lphilips.github.io/uni-corn.md

 For this, the system first tries to optimise the placement of the unplaced slices, and secondly it reports possible slice refinements back to the user.
 Slice refinements could be adding annotations or moving certain definitions to a new slice.
 When following up on the advice, the recommender system can generate a placement that results in a better offline availability.
+When trying to maximise the offline availability, some slices can be placed on the server and client tier.
+If the client heavily depends on the code of that slice, the resulting application will perform less round-trips to the server.

 For example, when we define only two slices, the tool will give a lot of advice on how to improve the code.
 It also returns an approximation, based on static analysis, on how well the configuration scores on offline availability.